Best Things to do in Porto, Portugal in 3 days

 After spending 3 days in Porto, I can honestly say that if there’s one very touristy place in the city, it’s the famous bookstore Livraria Lello.
 J.K.
 Rowling, who used to live in the city, frequented Lello and supposedly used it an inspiration for Harry Potter books.
 This little fact put visiting Lello on the list of top things to do in Porto, which now means thousands of people line up each day to get in.
 More to get the perfect shot on the beautiful bright Art Nouveau staircase, than to buy a book.

-Even though there is no denying that the bookstore is worthy the title of one of the world’s most beautiful bookstores in the world, it really gets far too crowded to enjoy it.
-While tickets are sold for specific time slots, there really is no limit on number of people allowed in.
-Not sure I’d go as far as to say I’d skip it but go with the right expectations.
+Even though there is no denying this is one of the most beautiful bookstores in the world, it was too crowded for me to really enjoy it.
+Even though tickets are sold for specific time slots, there really is no limit on number of people allowed in.
+It’s definitely worth a visit just to see it, just go with the right expectations.

 Livraria Lello is open every day from 9 am -7 pm.